matthew-beisser/testing-automation-pipeline-3/docs/design.md

 Tasks (not currently linked to epics) are used to track a certain type of test result for multiple sensors.
 A single sensor's test completion is tracked as a comment.
 E.g. [PV Retest Leg 1 FT1 Data Collection - Post FW Update](https://luminartech.atlassian.net/browse/TV-8763)

+**- Outstanding Questions**

 #### Valkyrie Workstation

+\[External System\]

-A Windows workstation running the Valkyrie (Labview) software.\
+A Windows workstation running the Valkyrie (Labview) software.
-Valykrie is a GUI that allows operators to select and run various tests for a sensor.\
+Valykrie is a GUI that allows operators to select and run various tests for a sensor.
 The output of these tests, currently telnet .csv and point cloud .pcap captures, are stored on the NFS.

 Valkyrie will be kept as part of the new process.